-Our CATS award-winning show for family audiences, Uncanny Valley, returns at the 2017 Edinburgh International Science Festival!
+Our CATS award-winning show for family audiences, Uncanny Valley, available to tour theatres, venues and schools from March 2018 onwards. eturns at the 2017 Edinburgh International Science Festival!

 Uncanny Valley asks the audience, to interact with a real ‘live’ robot and help to tell the story of Ada and her best friend OKAY (Outstandingly Knowledgeable Android Youth).
 Watch as OKAY grows and learns, ask your own questions, see if you can tell the difference between a robot and a human.
 Written by Rob Drummond and directed by Emily Reutlinger.

 At present, Borderline operates under funding on a project-to-project basis.
-This generally results in one mid-scale tour each year of around 25-30 dates, but we have large aspirations to evolve from this and regain our stature as the leading figure for touring theatre in Scotland.
-We are currently considering options for work to tour or develop in Autumn 2017 onwards.
+This generally results in one production each year, but we have large aspirations to evolve from this and regain our stature as the leading figure for touring theatre in Scotland.
+We are currently considering options for work to tour or develop in Spring 2018 onwards.

-If you are interested in learning more about this or wish to contribute to the development of our plans, please email Jeremy: email@example.com
+If you are interested in learning more about this, please email Jeremy: email@example.com